Claim that passengers on Air India were charged triple the fare is fake

 It is also claimed that these passengers were also packed into the airline without following the social distancing norms.

 The Civil Aviation Ministry has said that this is a fake video.
 The video is from an airline of a neighbouring country and not that of Air India as has been claimed.
-Moreover the fares for these flights were made known earlier this week and the government is sticking to its charge and not overcharging anyone.
+Moreover, the fares for these flights were made known earlier this week and the government is sticking to its charge and not overcharging anyone.